-This makes both dropshipping and affiliate selling easy to set up with very few financial risks for bloggers.
+This makes both dropshipping and affiliate marketing easy to set up with very few financial risks for bloggers.

-Affiliate selling is for those who want to make extra cash by promoting products related to the content of their channel.
+Affiliate marketing is for those who want to make extra cash by promoting products related to the content of their channel.

 Foodies might talk about specific ingredients their readers can buy online.
-Fashion bloggers love to mention their favorite clothing stores.
+Beauty & Fashion bloggers love to mention their favorite clothing stores.